mathworks/DJI-ROS-Simulink/README.md

 3. Set up the required custom messages using ROS Toolbox on the host computer
 4. Simulate and deploy the Simulink model on the Compute board

+# Requirements
+We use the following tools within this demonstration:

+MATLAB (≥2020b)
+Simulink Coder
+ROS Toolbox
+UAV Toolbox

 # Setup
 Download and follow the steps mentioned in [this document](https://github.com/mathworks/DJI-ROS-Simulink/blob/main/Setup%20Document.docx) to setup the Host computer and your compute board.